57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### Leverage a Test Framework

-The test framework is designed to validate and analyze blockchain-related functionalities, integrating multiple components to enable a comprehensive testing workflow:
+The test framework is designed to validate and analyze blockchain-related functionalities, integrating multiple components to enable a comprehensive testing workflow.

+Prerequisites:
+* Set up the infrastructure and start the L1 test blockchain.
+* Knowledge about TypeScript, Foundry, Mocha, Ethers.js, and Chai.

+Modules:
 * GitHub Actions serves as the starting point, with workflows defined in YAML to automate the testing process.
 Test reports are generated and stored as accessible pages.
 * Test Helper/Utils provides a suite of utilities for core testing areas, including staking, rewards, slashing, transactions, and node operations, built on dependencies such as Foundry, Mocha, Ethers.js, and Chai.
 * Test Case Categories encompass RPC testing, consensus validation (mechanisms, node synchronization, and fault tolerance), business logic (staking, slashing, and rewards), and capability testing (performance, load, and WebSocket functionalities).
-* L1 Chain Environment represents the testing setup, including various blockchain nodes like validators, boot nodes, RPC nodes, and test nodes.
+* L1 Chain Environment represents the chain profile, describing various blockchain nodes like validators, boot nodes, RPC nodes, and test nodes.
 :::center
 ![](Group-2147224160.png)
 :::